Lennolium/swiftGuard/README.md

 7. Automatic startup at login can be enabled in the app's settings menu.

 &nbsp;
-> **Important**: Make sure you use FileVault, macOS's built-in disk encryption feature, encrypt your entire disk,
+> **Important**: Make sure you use FileVault, macOS's built-in disk encryption feature, to encrypt your entire disk,
 > ensuring that your data remains secure even if your device falls into the wrong hands.
 > Otherwise, unauthorized users may gain access to your data easily: `System Preferences > Security & Privacy > Security > FileVault` > Do NOT enable iCloud Recovery!

 >__Note:__ If you get a warning that the application is from an _unidentified developer_, you have to open
 >`System Preferences > Security & Privacy > Security` and click `Open Anyway`
 >to allow the application to run.

+See [INSTALL.md](https://github.com/Lennolium/swiftGuard/blob/main/INSTALL.md) for further details and instructions if you are upgrading from an older version.
 &nbsp;

 <!--- Usage -->